A geometric look at momentum flux and stress in fluid mechanics: Shallow water equations in conservation form

 \section{Shallow water equations in conservation form}

-In this appendix, we derive conservation forms for the shallow-water and MHD shallow-water models.
+In this appendix, we derive conservation forms for the shallow water and MHD shallow water models.
 We consider a two-dimensional manifold $\Mc$ supporting a (two-dimensional) fluid flow $u$ and scalar height field $h$; flows and magnetic fields are taken parallel to any boundary of $\Mc$.
+The shallow water action is given by